ebpffoundation/foundation/charter.md

 The Linux Foundation

-Amended 12 February, 2024
+Amended 8 October, 2025

 ## 1. Mission and Scope of the eBPF Foundation

-1. The purpose of the eBPF Foundation (the “Directed Fund”) is to raise, budget and spend funds in support of the eBPF community and the “Technical Project(s)” as defined by the Project Progression Policy.
+1. The purpose of the eBPF Foundation (the “Directed Fund”) is to raise, budget and spend funds in support of the eBPF community.
-2. The Directed Fund supports the Technical Projects and broader eBPF ecosystem.
+2. The Directed Fund supports the eBPF ecosystem.
 The Directed Fund operates under the guidance of the Governing Board of the Directed Fund (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.
 3. The Governing Board manages the Directed Fund.
 The Directed Fund will also have working groups, councils, committees and similar bodies (collectively, “Committees”) that may be established by either the Governing Board or the BSC (as defined below).

 ## 2. Membership